-As the national regulator for the vocational education and training (VET) sector, the Australian Skills Quality Authority (ASQA) seeks to make sure that the sector's quality is maintained through the effective regulation of providers and accredited courses.
+As the national regulator for the vocational education and training (VET) sector, the Australian Skills Quality Authority (ASQA) seeks to make sure that the sector's quality and reputation is maintained through the effective regulation of training providers and accredited courses.

 ASQA takes a risk-based approach to regulation that is consistent with The Australian Government Guide to Regulation.
-Taking a risk-based approach means the Authority applies a range of regulatory responses proportionate to risks identified.
+Taking a risk-based approach means that ASQA assesses identifiable risks to the reputation and quality of the VET sector and applies a range of regulatory responses proportionate to the risks identified.

-ASQA’s Regulatory Risk Framework (PDF) outlines how ASQA identifies and responds proportionately to two types of risk: systemic risk and provider risk.
+ASQA’s Regulatory Risk Framework (PDF) outlines how ASQA identifies and responds proportionately to two types of risk in the VET sector: systemic risk and provider risk.

-The extent to which ASQA can mitigate systemic and provider risk is determined by its jurisdiction and capacity to do so.
-Taking a risk-based approach means ASQA cannot mitigate all risks, but must focus effort on the most significant risks identified.
+Taking a risk-based approach recognises that ASQA cannot mitigate all risks, but must focus effort on the most significant risks identified.
 This can involve working with other regulatory, funding and policy bodies to treat risks beyond ASQA’s jurisdiction that may undermine confidence in the sector or in ASQA’s ability to regulate effectively.

 The primary risk for ASQA to manage is a registered training organisation certifying that a person has competencies that do not reflect his/her skills, knowledge and attitudes.